If you have just been taken into care, this section gives you guidance and support

 If you would like to speak to someone outside of the fostering team, there are plenty of people for you to get in touch with, one of them is Reconstruct.
 Reconstruct is separate to Brighter Futures for Children and is there to support you in raising or dealing with problems and issues.
 They can also help you express your views at meetings.
 Contact advocacy.reading@reconstruct.co.uk

-If you’re not happy with the way that Brighter Futures for Children is working with you and you’d like to make a complaint, head over to our Young People’s Zone where we’ve added a leaflet that explains how.
+If you’re not happy with the way that Brighter Futures for Children is working with you and you’d like to make a complaint, head over to our Young People’s Zone home page where we’ve added a leaflet that explains how.

 You can also tell Ofsted at enquiries@ofsted.gov.uk

-Meet Emma
+Meet Francesca

 Mind of My Own